pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 ## I. Carbon Paper Copying

-&nbsp;{%- include pagebreak.html canvas=95 -%}&nbsp;Carbon paper offers one of the oldest and cheapest means of multiplying typescript in a very few copies.
+ {% include pagebreak.html canvas=95 %} Carbon paper offers one of the oldest and cheapest means of multiplying typescript in a very few copies.
 It is constantly used for thesis work.
 With ordinary skill and an ordinary typewriter, two carbons can be made with high legibility and at a maximum price of $.05 per page per extra carbon.
 The number of legible copies